adalinama/Predicting-Recipes-Ratings/README.md

 Considering the model's performance, the RMSE values indicate a relatively low prediction error.
 However, the low R-squared scores indicate that the model may not capture a significant amount of variance in the target variable based on the given features.

+## Final Model
+For our final model, we chose to include 2 new features:
+`low_calorie`: We established a dish as “low calorie” when it is less than 500 calories.
+We created a new column to differentiate recipes with under 500 calories with a 1, otherwise it has a 0.
+`ingredient_time_ratio`: The minutes of a recipe over the number of ingredients.
+These additional features provide insight to the data by revealing how the model can improve based on the information and other factors.
+Low calorie can affect the ratings of recipes because some people may prefer lower calorie recipes and find higher calorie recipes as “unhealthy” so they would give low calorie recipes a higher rating.
+The ingredient to time ratio measures the ratio of time required to prepare a recipe to the number of ingredients used in the recipe.
+It quantifies the complexity of a recipe.
+Higher values suggest more complex recipes vs. lower values require less time and tend to be more simple.

+At first, we tried using Polynomial Features to test our data to see if we improved the model’s performance.
+We began this process by using a StandardScaler() to standardize the numerical features.
+We then created a pipeline using PolynomialFeatures() and a linear regression model LinearRegression().
+We started by Below is the result:
+Degree 1:
+Training Set:
+Root Mean Squared Error: 0.33888976058534387
+R-squared Score: 0.002496892225647418

+Test Set:
+Root Mean Squared Error: 0.31460135810083106
+R-squared Score: -0.0033411305297359473

+Degree 2:
+Training Set:
+Root Mean Squared Error: 0.3380502705966843
+R-squared Score: 0.007432755054219697

+Test Set:
+Root Mean Squared Error: 0.3152351960667313
+R-squared Score: -0.0073881336693362165

+Degree 3:
+Training Set:
+Root Mean Squared Error: 0.33742809172638727
+R-squared Score: 0.011083017271622086

+Test Set:
+Root Mean Squared Error: 0.3163067068364738
+R-squared Score: -0.014248165668983237